dongxi-liu/eMLE-Sig2.0-revised/README.md

-# Compact-LWE-plus
+# eMLE-Sig 2.0 revised
-This is a reference implementation of Compact-LWE+ with SageMath script.
-Compact-LWE+ demonstrates the feasibility of public key encryption without replying on hardness assumptions, but on hardness facts.

-To run the code, type:
-  sage clwe-plus.sage
+eMLE-Sig 2.0 is a post-quantum signature scheme.
+This version addresses the vulnerabilities to leackage attack and key recovery attacks.